 Connects You With Your Students

 Technology can help teachers form better relationships with their students and their colleagues.
 For example, 84% of teachers report using the internet at least weekly to find content that will engage students.
 Integrating technology into your lesson plans as well as using it to expand your knowledge of subject matter can make a significant difference in the classroom.
+It will likely help the teachers in attendance management and administration in staff management.
+Through messaging module, teachers can remain connected with the students by taking timely updates from them.
+Additionally, the availability of online registration on a course motivates students as they don’t have to wait in long lines to get registered.

 Technology will undoubtedly continue to evolve, and it’s important to adjust your classroom style to align with its advancements.